palaceswitcher/SMW-NES-Disassembly/style_guide.md

 ## General Styling
 - Avoid referring to the player as "Mario" or "Luigi", and instead just say "Player".
 - Immediate values for instructions should be represented by hexadecimal in most cases, unless used for math or PRG bank switching, where decimal should instead be used.
+Bitwise instructions should always use binary literals, unless they're used for modulo operations.
+	- Example: `AND #$07` should not be written as `AND #%00000111` if it's used to run code every 8th frame.

 ## Label Styling
 - Jumps, branches, tables, and RAM addresses should always be written in TitleCase and should not be too verbose.
 - Tables have their own special formatting conventions, which can be found [below](#labels).
 - Shortening longer words in a label is highly encouraged.
 - What type of memory it is should not be specified unless it's a table.
 Do not put things like "RAM" in a RAM label or "branch" in a branch label (pre-existing disassembler-generated labels are exempt from this).
 - Use local labels with a "@" at the start of them to reduce overly long names when possible.
-For example, the routine that checks calculates the player's horizontal jump speed and the routine that caluclates the horizontal jump speed for the Chargin' Chuck could both use `@CalcJumpXSpeed` within the routine instead of using `CalcPlayerJumpXSpeed` and `CalcChuckJumpXSpeed` respectively.
+For example, the routine that calculates the player's horizontal jump speed and the routine that caluclates the horizontal jump speed for the Chargin' Chuck could both use `@CalcJumpXSpeed` within the routine instead of using `CalcPlayerJumpXSpeed` and `CalcChuckJumpXSpeed` respectively.

 ## Constant Styling
 - Constant values should be written in camelCase, with an underscore separating the first word or phrase.